 - other records, the release of which is prohibited by state or federal law

-In the event that the requester requests copies of records, copied records may be duplicated on paper or the same medium as the University maintains them.
-The University will charge $.05 per copied paper page; other tangible mediums, such as compact discs, will be assessed at cost.
-There is no charge for electronic transfer.
+In the event that the requester requests copies of records, copied records may be duplicated on paper or on the same medium as the University maintains them.
+Charges for copying and/or scanning of records maintained only in paper form will be assessed at a rate of $0.10 per copy, $0.05 per scan, and $1.00 for compact discs.
+Other tangible mediums will be assessed at cost.
+There is no charge for electronic transfer of records that are maintained in an electronic file.
 Postage will be charged at cost for records that are mailed.
-Payment of these costs is expected in advance and copying requests may be held until receipt of payment.
+Payment of these costs is expected in advance and copying and/or scanning requests may be held until receipt of payment.
 No charge will be assessed for staff time to review or make copies.